 Wanting to ensure that everything runs as smoothly as possible, Barksdale and her family did a one-time trial run with the truck on Saturday, and after receiving an overwhelming response from customers, they were up and ready to go for Monday’s inauguration.

-With plans to leave her day job as a budget analyst in the next 3-4 months and make CCW her full-time job, Barksdale says she wants to expand the food truck beyond just the D.C. area and into other states like North Carolina and Ohio where she already has family members who are willing to make the business investment.
+With plans to leave her day job as a budget analyst in the next 3-4 months and make her truck business her full-time job, Barksdale says she wants to expand the food truck beyond just the D.C. area, and into other states like North Carolina, and Ohio, where she already has family members who are willing to make the business investment.

-As far as CCW turning into a restaurant in the next couple of years, the young entrepreneur admits that she’s a little on edge about the idea.
+As far as Capital Chicken & Waffle turning into a restaurant in the next couple of years, the young entrepreneur admits that she’s a little on edge about the idea.